cdl-geneseo/geneseo-dictionary/O/Obv_or_Obvi.md

 # Obv or Obvi

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-M-P

-Bibliographies and Study Guides : Obv or Obvi

 Created by  Unknown User (mem32) on Nov 20, 2012

 (abbv.) - Common abbreviations for the word &quot;obviously.&quot;(McNiffe, N-R, 2012)